Boerne City Lake Fishing Guide (August 2026) | Expert Tips & Spots

 Do I need a fishing license for Boerne City Lake?

-Yes, anyone 17 years or older needs a valid Texas fishing license since the lake isn't within a state park.
+Yes, anyone 17 years or older needs a valid Texas fishing license since the lake is not within a state park.
 The only exception is during the annual Family Fishing Tournament on the first Saturday in June, which coincides with Texas Free Fishing Day.

 Can I use a boat with a motor on Boerne City Lake?